boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 The document leverages data structures defined in {{!RFC9645}}.

-Thanks to Bo Wu, Joe Clarke, and Tom Petch for the review and comments.
+Thanks toJoe Clarke and Tom Petch for the review and comments.